 Intelligent, Flexible Learning & Outcomes

-Change Management and Strategic Planning often bring ambiguity, complexity and anxiety.
-Peter is great at working through this with people and teams.
-Similarly when doing training and development people often bring complex questions to the table.
-Peter has an ability to step outside the structured program and work with those questions and the person to options and directions to explore.
-He has an ability to knit topics together and push the understanding of the client further than is first obvious.
+Change Management and Strategic Planning often bring ambiguity, complexity, and anxiety.
+Peter is great at working through these with individuals and teams.
+Similarly, when doing training and development, people often bring complex questions to the table.
+Peter has an ability to step outside the structured program and work with those questions, knitting topics together and pushing the understanding of the client.
+The goal is to help generate options and directions for the client.
 This is when insight and innovation can occur.
 He has the ability to work with a clients interests and demands as they emerge and provide an outcome.

 Use the right number of people for the job.
 Consulting firms and consultants serve an important purpose for customers however they are also businesses and businesses that can be expensive to run.
-Particularly when partners in the consulting business have very high income expectations.
+Particularly when partners in the consulting business have very high-income expectations.
 So consulting companies like big jobs with big billable hours.
 They can be rewarded for making jobs become much larger than they are or need to be.
 Peter prefers elegant and affordable programs delivering outcomes with a minimum of fuss.
-If necessary Peter can pull a team of people together however the goal is always to ‘right size’ the resources applied to achieving an outcome.
+If necessary Peter can pull a team of people together, however the goal is always to ‘right size’ the resources applied to achieve an outcome.
 Peter hates waste!